kyegomez/swarms/docs/swarms/cli/main.md

   ```

 - **run-agents**
   Executes your agents from the `agents.yaml` configuration file, which defines the structure and behavior of your agents.
+Refer to this document for how to leverage yamls for fast, reliable, and simple agent orchestration.
+[CLICK HERE](https://docs.swarms.world/en/latest/swarms/agents/create_agents_yaml/)

   Usage:
   ```bash